openstax/corgi/docs/operations/updating_the_stack.rst

 The above command will set the environment variable for the code version of your choice.

-Refer to :ref:`operations-select-code-version-tag` to find a code version tag.
+Refer to :ref:`operations-select-code-version-tag` to find a tag.

 **Continue in terminal window, deploy to staging:**